 Most of the gags revolve around Wilbur trying to convince Chick to believe what he’s seeing is real (“What do you mean the candle moved???
 Candles don’t move!), the pair thinking Talbot is crazy and finally the climax of Wilbur trying to save his brain from going into the Frankenstein monster while being locked inside Dracula’s castle surrounded by monsters and trying to make it out of there.

 It’s a fun movie.
-There’s supporting characters, notably beauties Sandra and Joan who take an incredibly strange liking to Wilbur.
+There’s supporting characters, notably beauties Lenore Aubert and Jane Randolph who take an incredibly strange liking to Wilbur.
 Of course they each have their own hidden agendas behind that.

 There’s a lot of funny lines, usually from Lou and it moves along at a nice pace.
-Out of all the Bud and Lou films I’ve seen this one is definitely one of their most memorable and really gets a lot of mileage and laughs out of it’s monster premise.
+The finale becomes a full blown monster mash in a castle with the boys coming face to face with all of them.
+They panic, run and end up surrounded by the trio of horror icons.
+Out of all the Bud and Lou films I’ve seen, this one is definitely one of their most memorable and really gets a lot of mileage and laughs out of it’s monster premise.

 It’s funny to watch it now knowing that Costello really didn’t want to do the movie and it ended up becoming one of the comedy teams most popular films.
+It’s great Lou was convinced to do the film since it’s really one of their best films.
 And it still holds up.